Open-Collective-Foundation/docs/faq/basic-faq.md

 ### **How does paying people work?**

-Payees should [submit an expense](https://docs.opencollective.com/help/expenses-and-getting-paid/submitting-expenses) in order to receive payment from a hosted initiative.
+Payees should [submit an expense](https://docs.opencollective.com/help/expenses-and-getting-paid/submitting-expenses) in order to receive payment from a hosted Collective.

 ### **When are payments processed?**

 Expenses are paid [twice a week, on Mondays and Thursdays](https://docs.opencollective.foundation/how-it-works/basics#submitting-expenses).

-### **How can people donate to my initiative?**
+### **How can people donate to my Collective?**

-Individuals and organizations can contribute to your initiative in a variety of ways, including by credit card, bank transfer, and in-kind donations.
+Individuals and organizations can contribute to your Collective in a variety of ways, including by credit card, bank transfer, and in-kind donations.
 See [Financial Contributions](https://docs.opencollective.foundation/how-it-works/financial-contributions) for more information.

 ### **Will our application be approved?**